Karun-lab/3DOF-Manipulator-Joystick-Control-MATLAB/README.md

 This repository contains a MATLAB-based project for designing and controlling a 3-axis manipulator named Alex.
 The manipulator's model was designed in SolidWorks and integrated with MATLAB using its URDF file.
 The system enables control through an Xbox controller or a slider interface, and the project also demonstrates the manipulator's forward kinematics.

 ## Features
-1. Xbox Controller Integration
+1. Xbox Controller Integration:
 Control the 3DOF manipulator using an Xbox controller.
 Setup requires files and instructions provided in the PPT by Jonathan Hoy.
-2. Forward Kinematics
+2. Forward Kinematics:
 Visualize the manipulator's pose by entering joint angles.
-3. Slider Control
+3. Slider Control:
 Use sliders to control each axis of the manipulator.

 ## Prerequisites